SQL | DDL, DQL, DML, DCL and TCL Commands

 - ROLLBACK: Rollbacks a transaction in case of any error occurs.

-- SET TRANSACTION: Specify characteristics for the transaction.
+- SET TRANSACTION: Specifies characteristics for the transaction.